MikeWu597/GenSchematicsBERTAnnotator/README.md

 2. **File corruption**: If you see error messages about missing data, the file might be corrupted
 3. **Complex schematics**: Very large or complex schematics might take longer to process
 4. **Console errors**: Check your browser's console for specific error messages
+5. **Litematica issues**: For litematica files, use the included test script for detailed debugging

+### Debugging Litematica Files

+For litematica files that don't parse correctly:

+1. Run `node test-litematica.js your-file.litematic` to generate an analysis file
+2. Check the console output for parsing errors and NBT structure information
+3. Examine the generated `*_nbt_analysis.json` file to understand the file structure

 ## Browser Compatibility